input-output-hk/marlowe-cardano/marlowe-cli/lectures/03-marlowe-cli-abstract.md

 -   They deposit funds.
 -   After they deposit funds they may report a problem with the purchase.
--   If they don't report a problem, then the funds are released to the seller.
+-   If they don’t report a problem, then the funds are released to the seller.
 -   If they do report a problem, the seller may agree that there is a problem (in which case the buyer receives a refund) or they may